freekrai/directed-stack/README.md

 ### Fly.io

-If you're prefer to install Directus on [Fly.io](http://fly.io), you can follow this [repo](https://github.com/freekrai/directus-fly) repo instead.
+If you're prefer to install Directus on [Fly.io](http://fly.io), you can follow this [repo](https://github.com/freekrai/directus-fly) instead.

-I like to give options.
+### Migrate Schema

-Once deploy, save `.env.example` to `.env`, and save the required info then run:
+Once deployed, save `.env.example` to `.env`, and save the required info then run the following to to create the necessary collections:

 ```bash
 cd scripts
 node schema.mjs
 ```

-to create the necessary collections.
+### Users & Permissions

 We also need to create a `users` user role, which has permissions to: